 The good news...

-In places that appear to be a waste of privet and lantana a few native trees and stunted seedlings of native plants may be waiting for you to rescue them.
+In places that appear to be a waste of privet and lantana a few native trees and stunted seedlings of native plants may be waiting to be rescued.
+By

-If you remove the weeds in the root zone of the natives, they can take on new vigour and sow their seeds in the spaces from where the weeds were removed.
-That progress is incremental, with birds and butterflies progressively coming back.
+removing the weeds in their root zone, they can take on new vigour.
+They will sow their seeds and grow new plants in the spaces from where the weeds were removed.
+The progress is incremental, and birds and butterflies that depend on the natives will progressively come back.
 It's well worth the effort to control weeds!

 Not so good...

 Plants introduced from other continents are rarely food for native wildlife.
 Few native insects feed on introduced plants.
-As a result, such plants often grow out of control and become environmental weeds.
+Unless we control them, such plants often become environmental weeds.

-If the weeds take over, wildlife disappears in proportion.
+If the weeds take over, native plants and therefore wildlife disappears in proportion.
 The 50 or so local butterflies need specific native plants to feed on.
 Without them, the butterflies and many other specialised insects just disappear.

 Some of the weeds that we control are: